Chrysler Cordoba: First generation (1975–1979)

-The original design endured only small changes for three years before a variety of factors contributed to a decline in sales.
+The original design endured only minor changes for three years before various factors contributed to a decline in sales.
 For 1978, there was a modest restyling with the then-popular rectangular headlights in a stacked configuration (the Dodge Charger SE kept its round headlamps for 1978 rather than the rectangular stacked design of the Cordoba).
 A Chrysler designer, Jeffrey Godshall, wrote in Collectible Automobile magazine that this restyling was viewed as "somewhat tacky" and eliminated much of the visual appeal that 1975 through 1977 Cordobas had been known for.
 The restyle also made the car appear heavier than the predecessor versions at a time when other cars in this class were being downsized to smaller dimensions such as the Ford Thunderbird in 1977 as well as the Chevrolet Monte Carlo and Pontiac Grand Prix in 1978.

-The Cordoba's sales decline in 1978 and 1979 could also be attributed to the introduction of the smaller Chrysler LeBaron in mid-1977 that was available in both sedan and coupe models and offered similar personal-luxury styling and options.
+The Cordoba's sales decline in 1978 and 1979 could also be attributed to the introduction of the smaller Chrysler LeBaron in mid-1977 which was available in both sedan and coupe models and offered similar personal-luxury styling and options.
 At the same time, Chrysler's financial position and quality reputation were in steady decline.
 Rising gas prices and tightening fuel economy standards made the Cordoba's nearly 3700 lb weight with 360 CID or 400 CID V8 engines obsolete.

-For 1979 a $2,040 "300" option package was offered on the Cordoba, featuring an all-white exterior, "Chrysler 300"-style grille, and a four-barrel 360 V-8 engine.
-The Chrysler 300 was advertised and marketed as its own model, not as a "Cordoba 300."
+For 1979 a $2,040 "300" option package was offered on the Cordoba, featuring an all-white exterior, "Chrysler 300"-style grille, and a four-barrel 360 V8 engine.
+The Chrysler 300 was advertised and marketed as a separate model, not as a "Cordoba 300."

 Second generation (1980–1983)

 The Cordoba was downsized for the 1980 model year.
-The smaller, second-generation model used the J-platform dating to the 1976 F-body Plymouth Volaré, along with its rebadged variant, the Dodge Mirada.
+The smaller, second-generation model used the J-platform dating to the 1976 F-body Plymouth Volaré, and its rebadged variant, the Dodge Mirada.
 Chrysler also revived the Imperial for 1981 as a third variant of the J-platform.